pmadril/danklco.com-site/_posts/2011-06-03-finding-links-day-cq.md

 ### Checking the Node Properties

-Once we have the value of the property, we can check it to see if it links to anything we’ll need.&nbsp; In this case we only want nodes under "/content/dam/mysite".&nbsp; First we check to see if the value of the property is a valid path, if so we can write the value out to a report or to the console.&nbsp; Next, we need to see if the property is HTML and contains an anchor tag.
-If so we’ll need to call parseHTML to parse the value.
+Once we have the value of the property, we can check it to see if it links to anything we'll need.&nbsp; In this case we only want nodes under "/content/dam/mysite".&nbsp; First we check to see if the value of the property is a valid path, if so we can write the value out to a report or to the console.&nbsp; Next, we need to see if the property is HTML and contains an anchor tag.
+If so we'll need to call parseHTML to parse the value.

 	protected void checkProperty(Node node, String value) throws RepositoryException {
 		  log.trace("checkProperty");

 		  log.trace("Checking value: " + value);
-		  if (value.startsWith(“/content/dam/mysite”))) {
+		  if (value.startsWith('/content/dam/mysite'))) {
-				log.trace(“Writing “+value+” to report”);
+				log.trace('Writing '+value+' to report');
 				report.println(value);
 		  }
 		  if (value.contains("</a>")) {